hermannm/set/README.md

 # set

-A small Go package that provides a generic Set data structure.
+A small Go package that provides a generic Set data structure, an unordered collection of unique elements.

 Run `go get hermannm.dev/set` to add it to your project!